Wix & Wrabness:children with SEN and/or disabilities…what we offer

 Who do I contact for further information?

-We share information with our families via regular newsletters, text messages, Twitter ad Facebook.
+We share information with our families via regular newsletters, text messages, email, face to face and Facebook.

 Contact us through our website www.wwpre-school.co.uk